francheska-guzman/credit-report/readme.md

 ### App Deployed

 1. [Credit Report API](https://creditreportapi.herokuapp.com/) - I created this API to add personal and financial information for users, that I will be using to calculate their credit factors and credit score.
-This is not a final API.
-I will be adding more data and tables.
+This is not a final API, I will be adding more data and tables.
+Inmediatly I made changes to the database, I will be updating the "[Visual representation of the database](#database)".

 </a>